Jim Crace: Writing

 In 1974 Crace published his first work of prose fiction, "Annie, California Plates" in The New Review, and in the next 10 years would write a number of short stories and radio plays, including: Helter Skelter, Hang Sorrow, Care'll Kill a Cat, The New Review (December 1975), reprinted in Cosmopolitan and included in Introduction 6: Stories by new writers, Faber and Faber (1977); Refugees, winner of the Socialist Challenge short story competition (judges: John Fowles, Fay Weldon, Terry Eagleton), Socialist Challenge (1977); Seven Ages; Quarto (June 1980), broadcast as Middling by BBC Radio 3.
 The Bird Has Flown, a radio play, was broadcast on BBC Radio 4 on 28 October 1976.
 A Coat of Many Colours, a radio play, was broadcast on BBC Radio 4 on 24 March 1979.

 Crace has been a socialist throughout his life, though this is not evident from his published fiction.
-He stated: "I know my 17-year-old self would read my bourgeois fiction, full of metaphors and rhythmic prose, with a sinking heart".
+He stated that his "17-year-old self would read my bourgeois fiction, full of metaphors and rhythmic prose, with a sinking heart".
 He also admits to forgetting details from his own books.

 Receiving a request to review a book by the Colombian writer Gabriel García Márquez and, not admiring it because he believed he could do just as well or fancying himself capable of doing even better, Crace set out to write what would become his first novel.
-That novel, titled Continent, was published in 1986.
+1986 brought the publication of that novel, titled Continent.
 It consists of seven stories, united by their setting and themes.
 Crace was aged 40 when Continent was published.

 Crace's second book, The Gift of Stones, is set at the beginning of the Bronze Age.
 He based an amputation scene in that book on his father's experience with osteomyelitis—"his left arm was withered between his elbow and his shoulder.
 It was pitted with holes, and weeping with pus for most of my childhood," Crace stated.
 His third book, titled Arcadia, was published in 1992.
 It features a character called Victor, owner of a fruit and vegetable market in an unnamed city that resembles Covent Garden in London, and who has just reached his eightieth birthday.